 - If the womb lining thickens in conjugation with the release of the follicle, it may result in an inability to get pregnant.
 The scan can also detect this condition.

-- The scan also finds out if the follicles are not growing at all or are not rupturing at the right time to allow fertilization of the egg.
+- The scan also finds out if the follicles are not growing at all or are not rupturing at the right time to allow the fertilisation of the egg.

-Using the scan, the doctor can check if these conditions are occurring, and help you correct or prevent these from occurring.
+Using the scan, the doctor can check if you’re facing any of these conditions, and help you correct or prevent these from occurring.

-Are There Any Side Effects of Follicular Ultrasound Scan?
+Are There Any Side Effects of a Follicular Ultrasound Scan?

-There are no physical side effects to you as a result of this scan, but it can be a taxing ordeal for couples.
-Most couples who are prescribed to this process would have been trying hard to make a baby for a few months, so these scans may cause sexual compatibility problems between them- this eventually almost leads to marital disharmony.
-As the doctor goes through the follicular study and chances of pregnancy at particular times, she will tell you the exact time of your ovulation.
-This may result in the woman wanting sex only at that particular period of ovulation, which can mess with the libido of her partner.
+There are no physical side effects that can occur to you as a result of this scan, but it can be a taxing ordeal for couples.
+Most couples who are prescribed to this process would have been trying hard to make a baby for a few months, so these scans may cause sexual compatibility problems between them – this eventually almost leads to marital disharmony.
+As the doctor goes through the follicular study and chances of pregnancy at particular times, they will tell you the exact time of your ovulation.
+This may result in the woman wanting to have sex only during that particular period of ovulation, which can mess with the libido of her partner.
 Men may be of the opinion that regular sex is the answer so that the husband is not reduced to the job of a mere sperm donor in this process of conception.
-Therefore, if you are going to go for follicular monitoring of egg size to conceive, you must ensure that you do not lose sight of what you are trying to achieve- a baby- and not get lost in a haze of egg tracking, ovulation periods and follicular lining in the process.
+Therefore, if you are going to go for follicular monitoring of egg size to conceive, you must ensure that you do not lose sight of what you are trying to achieve – a baby – and not get lost in a haze of egg tracking, ovulation periods and follicular lining in the process.

-Follicular tracking is a great method for understanding the process of conception and find out when the woman is going to ovulate.
+Follicular tracking is a great method for understanding the process of conception and finding out when the woman is going to ovulate.
 This is essential for couples who have been trying to get pregnant for an extended period of time, or who are opting for other methods like the IVF.
-You can time your efforts at the right time and maximize the chances of getting pregnant.
+You can time your efforts at the right time and maximise the chances of getting pregnant.

 Also Read: Bleeding during Ovulation